wander-mind/linux/README.md

-# Welcome to Wander Mind's Linux Repo! 🐧
+# Welcome to Wander-Mind's Linux Repo! 🐧

 ## About This Repository
 👋 Hello, I'm **Wander Mind**, and this is my dedicated space for documenting my Linux journey.
 Here, you'll find my notes, configurations, scripts, and everything I've learned about Linux.